matrix-io/matrix-protos-go/README.md

 <a href="https://github.com/matrix-io/protocol-buffers/pull/92">Pull Request #92</a>
 Approval⚠️**

-In your terminal, move into your desktop and run the following command.
-This will generate a folder, in your Desktop, named `github.com` with the Golang protocol buffers inside.
+In your terminal, move into your desktop and run the following command:
 ```
 protowrap --go_out=. -I protocol-buffers protocol-buffers/matrix_io/**/*.proto protocol-buffers/matrix_io/**/**/*.proto
 ```
+This will generate a folder named `github.com` with the Golang protocol buffers inside.